Policy reflects Minnesota statute and aligns with other District 270 policies.

 3. A member of the staff uses the position to foster interests that differ or are in conflict with those of the School District.

 When a member of the staff has filed such a disclosure, he or she must obtain written approval from the superintendent in order to function as staff on any and all projects involving that business relationship.
-Should any staff member fail to file such a disclosure, he or she subjects himself or herself to any sanction imposed by the superintendent and approved by the Board, including termination of employment.
+Should any staff member fail to file such a disclosure, they subject themselves, to any sanction imposed by the superintendent and approved by the Board, including termination of employment.

 Adopted: May 22, 2003